-LAURYN SEERING is the publicist & assistant editor at FFRF.
-She was born in Wausau, Wisconsin and has also lived in Nagasaki, Japan.
-She graduated from the University of Wisconsin-Stout in 2012 with her B.S. in Professional Communications and Emerging Media, concentrating in Technical Communication and International Studies.
-She also recieved a double minor in Journalism and English.
-Lauryn moved to Madison in January 2013 and enjoys reading about astrophysics, basking in the sun like a turtle and creating art at coffee shops.
-Lauryn is a practicing Pastafarian.
+LAURYN SEERING is the publicist & communications coordianator.
+She was born in Wisconsin and studied abroad in Nagasaki, Japan.
+Lauryn graduated from the UW-Stout in 2012 with her BS in Professional Communications and Emerging Media, concentrating in Technical Communication & International Studies.
+Lauryn moved to Madison in 2013 and enjoys reading about space stuff, biking and creating art at coffee shops.

 The Freedom From Religion Foundation is delighted to announce the formation of a new FFRF Honorary Board of distinguished achievers who have made known their dissent from religion.

 The FFRF Honorary Board includes Jerry Coyne, Robin Morgan, Richard Dawkins, Daniel C. Dennett, Ernie Harburg, Jennifer Michael Hecht, Christopher Hitchens, Susan Jacoby, Lawrence Krauss, Mike Newdow, Katha Pollitt, Steven Pinker, Ron Reagan, Oliver Sacks, M.D., Robert Sapolsky, Edward Sorel and Julia Sweeney.